Skylark Diner (Edison, NJ)

 Last weekend I met Danielle and Amelia at the Skylark Diner.
-After a more than eventful day I was happy to see some friends, enjoy my whipped cream coffee and try a new diner.
-To give you a brief overview of what I mean by eventful: I ran my longest run post injury, hit traffic on the way to work, work was 3X as busy as normal (I loved that part) then I locked my keys in my car.
-(That has become a really bad habit since moving to NJ).
+After a more than eventful day, I was happy to see some friends, enjoy my whipped cream coffee and try a new diner.
+To give you a brief overview of what I mean by eventful: I ran my longest run post-injury, hit traffic on the way to work, work was 3X as busy as usual (I loved that part) then I locked my keys in my car.
+(That has become a terrible habit since moving to NJ).
 I used a shoe horn to prop my window open and break into my car.
-Clearly the TV show Beyond Scared Straight has done nothing for me.
-I actually have no idea how that worked.
-So when I actually arrived to Skylark I was happy.
+I have no idea how that worked.
+So when I arrived at Skylark Diner, I was happy.

 Skylark diner has been on multiple NJ “Best Diner” lists so I knew it was one I had to go too.

-This is one of the cleanest, most open diners I’ve been too.
-Judging the diner simply on atmosphere it was great.
-They really flew (bad pun) with the travel theme.
+The Skylark Diner is one of the cleanest, most open diners I’ve been too.
+Judging the Skylark Diner only on the atmosphere it was great.
+They flew (bad pun) with the travel theme.
 I liked the inside a lot.
 If you browse the website you can see they went with a modern, flight (Think the Jetsons) type of theme.

-This diner was in the top five best coffees I have had.
-It had the biggest mugs, the waitress provided several refills and it had delicious whipped cream.
+The Skylark Diner is in the top five best coffees I have had.
+It had the biggest mugs, the waitress provided several refills, and it had delicious whipped cream.
 There was nothing else I would want more in diner coffee…except more.

 I ordered the Mediterranean salad.
-It had chicken, artichoke, greens, blue cheese and Parmesan.
-For $14, I expected a larger salad but it was good.
+It had chicken, artichoke, greens, blue cheese, and Parmesan.
+For $14, I expected a more substantial salad, but it was good.
 I also ordered a side of pita bread.
 The food itself was good.
 I was just left hungry.

 I ordered the bread pudding.
-I haven’t had bread pudding in ages and it’s my favorite dessert.
-Personally I like my bread a bit more toasted but it was good.
-At first the waitress said they were out (and none of the other desserts appealed to me) but she came back and said they had some.
+I haven’t had bread pudding in ages, and it’s my favorite dessert.
+Personally, I like my bread a bit more toasted, but it was good.
+At first, the waitress at the Skylark Diner said they were out (and none of the other desserts appealed to me), but she came back and said they had some.

 One last note, my biggest pet peeve for food is when I pay in cash and a wait or assumes I don’t need change.
-I left five dollars over my meal cost and when she brought back Danielle and Amelia’s cards, she didn’t bring back my change/receipt.
+I left five dollars over my meal cost, and when she brought back Danielle and Amelia’s cards, she didn’t bring back my change/receipt.
 She didn’t ask if I wanted to change but assumed I didn’t.
-Unless the service is god awful I will always leave at least a 15% tip but I really get peeved when I am not given the option to choose exactly what I want to leave.
-Not peeved to complain though…
+Unless the service is god awful, I will always leave at least a 15% tip, but I get peeved when I am not given the option to choose exactly what I want to leave.

 Questions for you: